undefined

 Credit:Nepalish.com

-Around the trial, the forest habitat provides an abundance of animals, insects, trees, and butterflies.
+Around the trial, the forest habitat provides abundant animals, insects, trees, and butterflies.
 In this trek, the entire Kanchenjunga range, including Mt.
-Kanchenjunga (8,586 m) can also be seen.
+Kanchenjunga (8,586 m), can also be seen.

-The Pathibhara region lying in the Kanchenjunga Conservation Area is also known to be home to the endangered and rare red pandas.
+The Pathibhara region, within the Kanchenjunga Conservation Area, is also home to the endangered and rare red panda.

 Limbu Cultural Trek